 Pros of Adding a Skylight to a Garage

+There isn't a whole lot to a skylight, especially skylights used for garages.
 If desired, the skylight can consist of nothing more than colored plastic acrylic that is screwed into place instead of regular sheeting.
 There are also high-end skylights made of reinforced glass to stand up to breaking branches and falling trees, as well as designs that also open and close to provide increased ventilation.
 No matter what type of skylight is added to the garage, the benefits are largely the same:

-- Natural lighting – A natural source of light in a garage is a great way to avoid using flickering and stammering light bulbs.
+- Natural lighting: A natural source of light in a garage is a great way to avoid using flickering and stammering light bulbs.
 Garage lights are also often noisy and can be distracting, especially after long exposure.

-- Overall health – Besides cutting down on mildew and other allergens, skylights also increase overall health by reducing strain on the eyes, providing a supply of Vitamin D, improving mood, and lowering blood pressure, all from sunlight exposure.
+- Overall health: Besides cutting down on mildew and other allergens, skylights also increase overall health by reducing strain on the eyes, providing a supply of Vitamin D, improving mood, and lowering blood pressure, all from sunlight exposure.

-- Design appeal – A skylight adds a unique sense of style to garages.
+- Design appeal: A skylight adds a unique sense of style to garages.
 A skylight adds curb appeal and eventually increases the market value of a home property.
 Combine a skylight with a wooden garage door for maximum curb appeal.

 One of the main worries is that a skylight will leak, and if not installed properly, that is absolutely true.
 Skylights need to be inspected and caulked on a regular basis to ensure they don't leak.
 Another thing to consider is that for all the warmth a skylight lets in during warm weather, a skylight lets heat out during cold times.
 If a garage is fully heated, the skylight can be blocked in the winter, but at the risk of losing some of the light.

 Average Cost of a Skylight Project

 Depending on how many skylights are involved and the type installed, obviously, the cost varies.
 The three main types are fixed, ventilated, and the more modern tubular lights that are smaller but placed more often (mostly in home hallways).

 Skylights range from 16” X 16” all the way up to 72” X 96”, so those prices vary, as does thickness, whether the model is 1/8” thick or all the way up to 3/16”.
 The skylights for garages on the market also can be single, double, or triple paned with various types of glazing for various energy efficiencies and noise reduction.
-All things considered, according to Home Advisor users, the average cost is generally in the $1,500 to $2,000 range for skylight installation.
+All things considered, according to hundreds of surveyed homeowners, the average cost of skylight installation is around $1600.

 The next step is cutting out the opening and framing an area where the light can come through.
 There then needs to be a weather-coated covering installed on the roof where the skylight will sit.
 Then the spot will be caulked for an extra layer of protection.
 The skylight is then set into place and step-flashing is applied before the shingles are again laid back down.
 Waterproofing the skylight is the top priority when installing.